Three Reasons a Cooking Vacation is Perfect for Solo Travel

 Are you a solo traveler looking to travel with other interesting people?
 Have you thought about taking a cooking vacation?
 We think it’s one of the best ways to travel solo, and here’s why.

 What is a solo traveler?
 First, solo doesn’t necessarily mean single, just that you are traveling on your own.
 Many of our solo travelers have left a partner at home, some are singles, some divorcees, widows, or widowers.

 Second, solo travel doesn’t mean you’re looking for romance.
 Ours are not dating vacations, there are other tour operators specializing in that sort of thing!
 But if you are looking to take a solo trip and meet like-minded people, interested in food, wine, art, history, and culture, a cooking vacation is an ideal option.

-Most of our cooking vacations are available for a minimum of 2 people, but that doesn't mean you need to have someone ready to sign up with you.
+Most of our cooking vacations are available for a minimum of 2 people, but that doesn’t mean you need to have someone ready to sign up with you.
 As long as you have a bit of flexibility regarding your dates and destination, we can find a great cooking vacation for you to join.
-So give us a call (312-467-0560) or send us an email (firstname.lastname@example.org) and let's start talking about what options work best for you!
+So contact us and let’s start talking about what options work best for you!

 By Peg Kern

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.